CartoDB/airship/packages/styles/src/core/layout/sidebar/README-CONTAINERS.md

 ### .as-container

 Use this class to create sections inside the sidebar.
-By default a container will occupy as much vertical space as needed.
+By default a container will occupy as much vertical space as needed and will remain fixed.

 To create a container:
 - Create a `div` that is a direct child of a `as-sidebar` element.